binarykitchen/videomail-client/README.md

 Check out the full version with all its features on [videomail.io](https://videomail.io) itself.
 Aim is to turn this into a stable product in the near future with some external assistance.

-That site runs on AngularJS where I just include `require('videomail-client')` in the app logic and bundle all that through Browserify.
+On that site I just include `require('videomail-client')` in the app logic.

 Another live example would be https://seeflow.co.nz/contact/ or https://www.deaf.org.nz/contact/.
 There are plenty if you just ask us.
 And way more will follow, we are rolling ...